 As a result of the end of shielding staff who were shielding can return to work, but only if they cannot work from home and their workplace is COVID-secure.
 If staff can continue to work from home, then they should do so.
 The BMA is updating its guidance for doctors who have been shielding here.

 There is also advice on supporting members of staff who were shielding to return to work here.
 This also includes advice for individual members of staff.

 Patient information posters are available here.

 Practices should 'designate and prepare' a suitable isolation space, ensuring there is a phone in the room if possible.
-All clutter and non-essential furniture should be removed.
-If an isolation room is not possible, practices should identify an isolated area within the surgery that can be cordoned off, maintaining a two-metre space from other patients and staff.
-The latest standard operting procedure also advises practices to consider allocating a separate toilet for patients with COVID-19 symptoms if possible.
+Practices should also consider allocating a separate toilet for patients with COVID-19 symptoms if possible.

 Guidance on home visits is also in the latest standard operating procedure.
 Remote triage for symptoms of COVID-19 should take place before the visit.
-If COVID-19 is supsected during a home visit a similar process should be followed as above – the GP should leave the room and conduct the remainder of the consultation via phone.
+Any healthcare professional who visits the patient should consider whether they can perform duties of other team members to avoid multiple visits.

-Practices should ensure that home visit bags have necessary PPE and clinical waste bags in case a patient suspected of coronavirus requires emergency treatment during the visit.
+Practices should ensure that home visit bags have necessary PPE and clinical waste bags.

 COVID-19 case reporting